10-Seconds on the Ooni Fyra 12

 Can I use my OONI FYRA indoors?

-No. All Ooni pizza ovens, including the Fyra 12 are designed for outside use only.
-That’s a no for using them in your garage too, there’s simply not enough ventillation to be safe for yourself and your family.
+No. All Ooni pizza ovens, except for the electric Ooni Volt 12 are designed for outside use only.
+That’s a no for using them in your garage too, there’s simply not enough ventillation to be safe for you and your family.

 How do you stop the Ooni Fyra?